AK0505/furima-33046/README.md

 ### Association
 - has_many :items,dependent: :destroy
 - has_many :contract_history,dependent: :destroy
-- has_one :address, dependent: :destroy
+- has_one :contract_history, dependent: :destroy

 ## itemsテーブル